jali-clarke/skully/README.md

 q x g = g (x - 1) (x + 1)
 ```

 Takes a Char and a callback, and applies the callback to the predecessor and successor of the same Char.
 This allows for construction + pattern matching on Char.
-If the Char is `\x00`, its predecessor is also `\x00`.
-If the Char is `\xff`, its successor is also `\xff`.
+We allow for overflow and underflow; if the Char is `\x00`, its predecessor is `\xff`.
+If the Char is `\xff`, its successor is `\x00`.

 ### e